-A Record of a Deer Hunt
+A Record of a Deer Huntby Ellsworth Kolb |

-a deer hunting trip on the North Rim of Grand Canyon November 14 to
+a deer hunting trip on the North Rim of Grand Canyon November 14 to December 5, 1906.
+The journal is located in the Kolb collection at NAU Special Collection's Library. |

 It was November 14, 1906, a cold, but bright sunshiny day at the south rim of Grand Canyon.
 Business was slow at the new Kolb studio that Emery and Ellsworth built two years earlier at the head of the trail leading into the depths of the gorge.
 As customers were few it meant that income for the two brothers and Blanche, Emery's wife of one year, was little to nothing, forcing them to live on a scant budget.
 Blanche scraped and saved enough to buy what food she could.
 They ate little meat of any kind except what the boys were able to kill on frequent hunts into the forest back from the canyon rim.
 Thus the situation called for a hunting trip.